How to Record a Music Demo at Home Inexpensively

 Are you going to book a studio?
-Are you going to record at home using your computer or even, to go totally old school - 4-track recorder?
-Make sure whichever venue you choose is equipped with everything you need, and if you're recording at home, make sure you understand the acoustical quarks of the room.
+Are you going to record at home using your computer or even go totally old school with a 4-track recorder?
+Make sure whichever venue you choose is equipped with everything you need, and if you're recording at home, make sure you understand the acoustical quirks of the room.

 Choose Your Recording Method

 There are two basic choices available to you: The right one for you depends on the music you are making.
 Hardcore punk?
 Go live.
 Radio friendly pop?
 Go multi-track.
 Recording live - that is, all instruments and vocals being recorded in one take - produces a raw, rough sound.

 Each instrument is recorded independently on its own track- gives cleaner and more polished sound.